exakat/php-dictionary/dictionary.rst

 False
 -----

-false has two usage, as PHP keyword : the opposite of true, as a boolean value and a special typehint for functions that may return false, but not true.
+false has two usages, as PHP keyword : the opposite of true, as a boolean value and a special type for functions that may return a boolean, but not true.

 .. code-block:: php